-Alectinib is used to treat a certain type of non-small-cell lung cancer (NSCLC) that has spread to other parts of the body.
+Alectinib is an FDA-approved treatment for non-small-cell lung cancer (NSCLC) that has spread to other body parts.

 Alectinib is in a class of medications called kinase inhibitors.
-It works by blocking the action of an abnormal protein that signals cancer cells to multiply.
-This helps slow or stop the spread of cancer cells.
+It helps to slow or stop the spread of cancer cells.

 What special precautions should I follow?